Lavender-Discord/Settings-Iconsax/README.md

 Give me credits 👍.

+# Credits

+The base of this is from [CorellanStoma](https://github.com/CorellanStoma)'s [Settings Icon](https://github.com/CreArts-Community/Settings-Icons) theme and also I use some icons from there so credits to him.

 # Contributing

 If you want to help and add icons just fork this repo and do your stuff and open a Pull Request 👍.